WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 ### Solution 3: Decrease the Arrival Rate

 It's unfortunate, but many computer systems have very little control over a service's arrival rate.
+Perhaps a flash mob of 200 customers arrives in one minute at your local post office?
-You don't have full control over your customers & their arrival rates.
-Perhaps 200 customers really can arrive in one minute at your local Post Office?
+You don't have full control over your customers and their arrival rates, but you likely still have options.

 #### Decrease the Arrival Rate by filtering out some requests